Presto-Jam/p5js-y7/README.md

 This project was a challenge from my Y7 Design teacher, Mr. Chin.
 The challenge?
 Re-create my 'Cracked Cookie Code' Photoshop poster from the Event Promotion unit, also from Y7.

 ## Bonkers with Beziers
 This was inspired by the cool things that beziers can do.
 I was scrolling down the P5.JS documentation when I found that it could draw bezier curves, and decided to give it a go.
 The project isn't as cool as I would want it to be, but hey!
 This is just my 3rd project!!
+At first, I wanted to make a color pallete generator, but after I started and couldn't stop the boxes from changing colors every frame, I decided to go on the 'break-eyeballs' pathway and make rectangles that blind people, so I made the rectangles be able to change size and adapt to that, as well as let the user decide the amount of rectanlges by changing one variable.
+I also allowed the user to control the max RGB randomization for each box (color randomization controls).

 ## Grid Goofiness
 This was an attempt at creating a grid that has squares that get highlighted when the mouse goes over it.
 It's not that cool but it's just a practice project!!!
+I started this project during an, I quote Sean, a very practical detention (it wasn't).
+I wanted to make a QR code, but then the website crashed and I had to restart, and I forgot how to make the color be retained, so I just turned this into a practice project :).
+Hey!
+I'm still working on commiting to projects I start.

 ## Art Arsenal
 A procedural generation art creater with grids.
 This was the project I decided to go with after the Grid Goofiness project I made.
 <img src="https://user-images.githubusercontent.com/65468855/224895477-13ee59ff-d583-406b-96d4-d3e92bd7baab.png" width= 300 height= 300>
 ###### Plan of how the procedural generation will work.
 Typo in the title.
+I wanted to do this after I saw someone make **marching squares** with p5.js.
+This is basically an oversimplified version of that.

 # Author